UrbanCompass/Mussel/README.md

 notificationTester.triggerSimulatorNotification(withMessage: "Test Push Notification")
 ```

-You can also send full APNS payloads for notifications which are more complex, supplying keys that are outside the `aps` payload.
+You can also send full APNS payloads for notifications with more complexity, supplying keys that are outside the `aps` payload.
 You can specify this payload as a Dictionary:
 ``` swift
     let testPayload = [
         "aps": [